 WHICH SOCIAL NETWORK?

-Knowing where to start with social media can be a daunting prospect for new & established business’.
-‘Which network should I be on?’ & ‘How do I increase followers?’ are just some of the questions we get asked on a daily basis.
+Knowing where to start with social media and which social networks to choose can be a daunting prospect for new & established businesses’.
+‘Which social network should I be on?’ & ‘How do I increase followers?’ are just some of the questions we get asked on a daily basis in our Social Clinics.
 So we’ve put together this little guide to give you an idea of where you should be focusing your efforts.

-A great way to connect and communicate with other business’ in the same industry or business owners.
+A great way to connect and communicate with other businesses in the same industry or business owners.

 Unless you’re a recruiter this isn’t necessarily a network that will generate you sales like Facebook or Instagram might.
 However, it is growing in importance and gives a real professional edge to your profile.